 (8) Ninety per cent rule

-In the event of a suspension or cancellation, or a reduction exceeding ninety per cent of the affected month's projected issuance, all AGs, including oneand two-person AGs, shall have their benefits suspended, cancelled, or reduced by the percentage specified by FNS.
+In the event of a suspension or cancellation, or a reduction exceeding ninety per cent of the affected month's projected issuance, all assistance groups, including one- and two-person assistance groups, shall have their benefits suspended, cancelled, or reduced by the percentage specified by FNS.

 (a) If FNS and ODJFS ascertain that a county agency does not plan to comply with a directive to reduce, suspend, or cancel allotments for a particular month, a warning will be issued advising the county agency that if it does not comply, ODJFS may cancel a share of the county agency's administrative costs for the affected month(s).
 If, after receiving such a warning, a county agency does not comply with a directive to reduce, suspend, or cancel allotments, ODJFS may cancel a share of the county agency's administrative costs for the affected month(s).